wisetc/vue-element-crud/README.md

 ### Step-2, install

-This component dependent on element-ui, you should first install and import element-ui to work.
+This component is dependent on element-ui, you should first install and then import element-ui to work.

 ```bash
 $ npm install -S element-ui vue-element-crud